-The oncologist is not only responsible for the diagnosis, but is also responsible for providing clarity and knowledge to the patient about the particular individual patient’s cancer case.
+The oncologist is not only responsible for the diagnosis but is also responsible for providing clarity and knowledge to the patient about their cancer.
 Most importantly, the oncologist is responsible for deciding and charting out the best treatment course for the patient.
-Discussions surrounding prognosis often require oncologists to be sensitive, at the same time honest, and encouraging.
+Discussions surrounding prognosis often require oncologists to be sensitive, honest, and encouraging.

-The treatment to a particular breast cancer patient and the response to treatment is unique to each patient and the oncologist must share relevant information with the patient.
-Apart from this, the oncologists are responsible for the follow-up post-treatment to assess the effectiveness of the treatment.
+The treatment to a particular breast cancer patient and the response to treatment is unique to each patient, and the oncologist must share relevant information with the patient.
+Apart from this, the oncologists are responsible for post-treatment follow-up to assess the effectiveness of the treatment.

 Oncologists have to consider many factors when determining a patient’s treatment and one thing that is often difficult to decide is whether a patient should be given chemotherapy or not.
 Several factors are considered: